-In 2016 we told you about the R22 phase out and with cooling season approaching, Rolf Griffin Service Experts wanted to remind you of your options.
+In 2016 we told you about the R22 phase out and with summer approaching, Rolf Griffin Service Experts wanted to remind you of your options.

-If you have an air conditioner installed before 2010, it most likely uses R22 refrigerant, which is what keeps the air coming from your air conditioner cool and comfortable.
+If you have air conditioning equipment installed before 2010, it probably uses R22 refrigerant, which is what keeps the air coming from your air conditioner cool and pleasant.
 The United States EPA began phasing out R22 refrigerant in recent years because it was compounding the depletion of the Earth’s ozone layer.

-You can purchase recycled R22 now for existing air conditioners that use this particular refrigerant.
+You can purchase recycled R22 now for existing air conditioners that use this specific refrigerant.

 The cost of R22 is going up because of the dropping supply, and will not be accessible for use at all by 2020.

 GOT IT?
 GOOD!
 SO WHAT DOES ALL THIS MEAN?